MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/direct-routing-plan.md

 You can force use of the specific codec on the Session Border Controller by excluding undesirable codecs from the offer.

 ### Leg between Microsoft Teams Client and Cloud Media Processor
-Applies to non-media bypass case only, with Media Bypass media flows directly between Teams client and SBC.
+Applies to non-media bypass case only.
+With Media Bypass, the media flows directly between the Teams client and the SBC.

-On the leg between the Cloud Media Processor and Microsoft Teams client either SILK or G.722 used.
+On the leg between the Cloud Media Processor and Microsoft Teams client either SILK or G.722 is used.
 The codec choice on this leg is based on Microsoft algorithms, which take into consideration multiple parameters.

 ## Supported Session Border Controllers (SBCs)